 Merrifield - Mosiac: There were 70 registrants for the pit stop.
 The event was held from 6:30am to 9am.
-Freshbikes performed tune-ups and safety checks for riders. (need more info)
+Freshbikes performed tune-ups and safety checks for riders.

-Merrifield - W & OD: The 495 Express Lanes Team, in partnership with the Washington Area Bicyclist Association and the Metropolitan Washington Council of Government's Commuter Connections, hosted the Bike to Work Day Pit Stop at the Merrifield W&OD Trail in Merrifield, Va.
-The bicyclists were happy to see the 495 team supporting Bike to Work Day, as some other pit stops had to canceltheir participation due to the weather conditions.
+Merrifield - W & OD: The 495 Express Lanes Team, in partnership with the Washington Area Bicyclist Association and the Metropolitan Washington Council of Governments' Commuter Connections, hosted the Bike to Work Day Pit Stop at the Merrifield W&OD Trail in Merrifield, Va.
+The bicyclists were happy to see the 495 team supporting Bike to Work Day, as some other pit stops had to cancel their participation due to the weather conditions.
 The 495 Pit Stop featured tables staffed by local business partners who offered free services, refreshments and educational materials to attendees.
 Sponsors included: Gold's Gym, Performance Bicycle, Einstein Bagels, Velocity 5, Fairfax Advocates for Better Bicylicing, Panda Express, Greater Merrifield Business Association, and Beltway Medical Massage.

 Mt.
-Vernon Triangle (DC): There were 359 registrants for the pit stop.
-The event was held from 7am to 9am at Busboys and Poets. (need more info)
+Vernon Triangle: There were 359 registrants for the pit stop.
+The event was held from 7am to 9am at Busboys and Poets.

 Mt.
-Vernon - Collingwood Park (VA): There were 39 registrants for the pit stop.
-The event was held from 6:30am to 8:30am. (need more info)
+Vernon - Collingwood Park: There were 39 registrants for the pit stop.
+The event was held from 6:30am to 8:30am.